bormaley999/taxi_demand_predictor/README.md

 ## To Do's
-- Use Feature Importance for 8 weeks of data - XGBoost;
+- [x]Use Feature Importance for 8 weeks of data - XGBoost;
-- Use Feature Importance for 4 weeks of data - LighGBM;
+- [x]Use Feature Importance for 4 weeks of data - LighGBM;
-- Use Feature Importance for 8 weeks of data - LighGBM;
+- [x]Use Feature Importance for 8 weeks of data - LighGBM;
-- Visualize Feature Importance via SHAP(neet to fix Poetry dependencies);
+- Visualize Feature Importance via SHAP(need to fix Poetry dependencies);
 - Test Exponential Smoothing;
 - Test Prophet;
 - Test ARIMA;